 Profile

 Source code can be analyzed to understand how software developers apply certain principles.
-The results of such analysis show whether software developers are using certain principles or programming language features.
-As a starting point in this research, I developed a software called CARE#.
-The latter can analyze the source code of C# software programs to determine how software developers are using and misusing implicit and explicit typing.
-CARE# can also automatically refactor the source code to improve the developers’ typing choices in terms of consistency and readability.
+I developed a software called CARE# to analyze the source code of C# programs and determine how software developers use and misuse implicit and explicit typing.
+CARE# can also automatically refactor source code to improve the developers’ typing choices.

 Adaptive Model-Driven User Interfaces